Abune Mathias: Early life

-Teklemariam Asrat was born in on 5 January 1941 in Agame, a district of Tigray Province, in Sebuha county.
+Teklemariam Asrat was born on 5 January 1941 in Agame, a district of Tigray Province, in Sebuha county.

 Teklemariam was ordained as deacon in 1954 by Abune Markos, the then Archbishop of Eritrea.
 Deacon Teklemariam served in several capacities at the Chohé monastery, in Tembien district of Tigray, where he stayed for most of the subsequent 14 years.
 In 1963, he was ordained as a priest and monk at Chohé.
 Now known as Abba Teklemariam, he left the monastery to further his education in Addis Ababa, and served in the Holy Trinity Cathedral from 1971 to 1976.
 During this time, the government of Emperor Haile Selassie was overthrown, and the then Patriarch Abune Tewophilos was arrested and subsequently executed by the Derg military regime.

 Following the enthronement of Patriarch Teklehaimanot to replace Patriarch Tewophilos, Abba Teklemariam was appointed to serve as the Patriarchal Vicar to the new Patriarch, and functioned as his closest aide.
 In 1978, as the Derg identified the senior Archbishops and Bishops with the fallen Imperial government, it ordered that all the senior hierarchs go into retirement.
 As a result, Patriarch Abune Tekle Haimanot had to anoint 14 new bishops to fill the vacancies left by the retiring hierarchs.
 Abba Teklemariam was thus anointed as the new bishop of the Ethiopian Orthodox Church in Jerusalem and the Holy Land in 1978 and adopted the new episcopal name and title of Abune Mathias.
 While serving in Jerusalem he was elevated from Bishop to Archbishop.

 In early 1980, Abune Mathias became the first leader of the church to issue a denunciation of the rule of the communist Derg.
 Consequently, he lived abroad for more than thirty years.
 He pronounced an anathema against Mengistu Haile Mariam and the members of the regime, and then went into exile.
 Abune Mathias eventually settled in Washington, D.C., where he presided over an Ethiopian Orthodox Tewahedo Church made up of exiles who had fled the Ethiopian revolution, and continued to broadcast messages against the Derg regime on Voice of America.

 In 1992, Abune Mathias returned to Ethiopia following the fall of the Derg and of Patriarch Abuna Merkorios to retake his seat in the Holy Synod.
 Following the enthronement of Patriarch Abune Paulos, Abune Mathias was named Archbishop of North America.
 Later, the Archdiocese was divided and Abune Mattias served as Archbishop of the United States, when Canada became a separate archdiocese.
 In 2009, the Archdiocese of the United States was divided again into three new Archdioceses, and Abune Mathias was asked to return to take up his former Archdiocese of Jerusalem.
 Before departing for the Holy Land, Abune Mathias played a key role in initiating attempts to reach a reconciliation between the Holy Synod in Addis Ababa, and the exiled Synod in the United States headed by former Patriarch Abune Merkorios.